-Chemistry AS and A- Level

-AQA 7404 and 7405
+AS & A Level Chemistry AQA 7404 and 7405

 People who enjoy Chemistry at GCSE.
-You should have achieved at least a 'B' grade for Science A GCSE and be predicted at least a 'B' grade for additional Science or the Chemistry components of triple Science.
+You should have achieved at least level 7 for Science at GCSE and be predicted at least a level 7 for additional Science or the Chemistry components of triple Science.
 If you enjoy doing practical experiments that will be a distinct advantage.